supremeimposter/My-Vault/DatabaseManagementSystem/File-Organization-and-Indexing/Indexing.md

 [Tree Based Index] -- [B+ Tree]
 ```

+> [!tip]
+> - Duplication of keys is NOT discussed in the standard books for B trees.
+> - B and B+ trees are discussed in the data structure point of view not the implementation point of view.

-## Disadvantages of In-memory data structures
+### Disadvantages of In-memory data structures
 > [!header] Why in-memory data structures are not suitable for disk data structures?

 - In-memory data structures are not using the disk block space completely.